-Two weeks ago, I received not one, but three calls from GoDaddy in which their sales reps cited nonexistent Google penalties and a Vice article to fear-monger (upsell) misinformation regarding SSL certificates.
+Two weeks ago, I received not one, but three calls from GoDaddy in which their sales reps cited nonexistent Google penalties that could affect law firm SEO and a Vice article to fear-monger (upsell) misinformation regarding SSL certificates.
 We own and manage a ton of sites and urls so calls like this are not uncommon.
 For some reason, one of the GoDaddy reps caught my attention regarding SSL certificates so I engaged her.
 After I got off that call, I received two more of the same sales call from different reps over the course of the next two weeks.

 All of the sales rep said that if I did not purchase an SSL certificate, Google would start to interject a page between someone clicking on my site in the search results and them actually hitting my site.
 This supposed Google “whitescreen” would state that my “website is not secure” and ask the user if they wanted to turn back.